 Fire is used to purify metal in a process called refining.
 During refining, a metal is subjected to the heat of fire so that any impurities in the metal are removed from it and the final product is left pure.

 This would've been hard for me to admit before, but having experienced it a couple of times now, I can honestly say that I now see the benefits of going through the fire.
 I now understand why we have to go through tough situations - and sometimes even stay in them for a bit longer than we would liked to.
-I can see why God would allow three men to be thrown into a furnace of fire that was so hot that it killed the men who threw them in; and I can see why God lets us go through different types of fires today.
+I can see why God would allow three men to be thrown into a furnace of fire that was so hot that it killed the men who threw them in; and I can see why God lets us go through different versions of fires today.

 I believe that Shadrach, Meshach and Abednego were never the same after they walked out of that furnace.
 They required faith to have gone against the king's orders in the first place, but I'm pretty sure that their faith was strengthened even more by the time they were walking out of the fiery furnace without as much as burn marks on their arms or a whiff of smoke on their clothes.